 - All scores for examinees tested on a particular test date are calculated on the same day and no individual score can be issued in advance of this date.

 - NITE does not release test scores by telephone or fax.

 An additional copy of test results can be mailed to examinees at no extra charge for a period of three months following the test administration.

 If, after registration, you wish your scores to be reported to different institutions from those indicated during registration, or wish that your scores should not be reported to one or more of the institutions, or wish not to receive them by email, you may make a request via NITE’s website or by sending an email to the Scoring Department.
 There is no fee for this service.
 It is your responsibility to ensure that you receive written confirmation of the request from the Scoring Department.

-Requests for Re-evaluation of the Test Booklet
+Requests for Re-evaluation of the Answer Sheets